vanwinkleck/DNA-Sequencing/ReadMe.txt

 (Although there may be additional occurrences of the reversed pattern elsewhere.)Your program is responsible for performing only the single mutation that occurs between the first occur-rence of the pattern, and the next subsequent occurrence of the reversed pattern (that which is completely disjoint from the forward pattern).

-Below lies the original readMe written when the project was turned in.

-This project was worked on by Ryan Szczepanski and Copelan VanWinkle The first two lines ask the use to enter a DNA sequence and then a pattern.
-The fourth line reverses the pattern in order to search for the backwards pattern later down the line.
-The fifth and sixth lines find where the patterns exists in the sequence.
-The eighth line (x) contains the begining of the sequence to the end of the first pattern.
-The ninth line (y) contains the sequence in between the two patterns.
-The tenth line (z) contains the sequence from the end of the second pattern to the end of the sequence.
-The eleventh line reverses y, and then the twelth prints the mutated sequence.